jnozzi/cocoadev.com/markdown/MDFive.md

 ----
 I'd suggest using the CC_MD5() function.
 It's basically the same as the openssl variant, but it's a wrapper created by Apple around the openssl library.
 If you use it, you won't have to link against openssl, and are protected against changes apple may make in the future (such as dropping openssl for another crypto library).
 ----
-Could someone tell me, how to use the code above as a method, so that I can call it with a General/NSString?
+Could someone tell me, how to use the code above as a method, so that I can call it with a NSString?
 I get some very strange Build Errors, when I try the Code above.
 (Newbie with Cocoa programming).
 ----
-Leave the code the way it is and convert your string to a General/NSData
+Leave the code the way it is and convert your string to a NSData

 ----

-Just wanted to clarify to any users who want to use CC_MD5() such as myself.. you need to #import <General/CommonCrypto/General/CommonDigest.h> into your code, or else it will give a compiler warning of implicit function.
-No special frameworks or libs are needed to be included for this to work (besides maybe Foundation or Cocoa?), it should work right off the bat. -General/StevenDegutis
+Just wanted to clarify to any users who want to use CC_MD5() such as myself.. you need to #import <CommonCrypto/CommonDigest.h> into your code, or else it will give a compiler warning of implicit function.
+No special frameworks or libs are needed to be included for this to work (besides maybe Foundation or Cocoa?), it should work right off the bat. -StevenDegutis

 ----

 For the record, this is the code I've found is easiest to use CC_MD5():

-- (General/NSString *) someMethodThatReturnsSomeHashForSomeString:(General/NSString*)concat {
+- (NSString *) someMethodThatReturnsSomeHashForSomeString:(NSString*)concat {
 	const char *concat_str = [concat UTF8String];
 	unsigned char result[CC_MD5_DIGEST_LENGTH];
 	CC_MD5(concat_str, strlen(concat_str), result);

-	General/NSMutableString *hash = General/[NSMutableString string];
+	NSMutableString *hash = [NSMutableString string];

 	for (int i = 0; i < 16; i++)
 		[hash appendFormat:@"%02X", result[i]];